-He will just love the attention you give him and readily exchange his humping for the playful interaction.
+He will love the attention you give him and readily exchange his humping for playful interaction.

 When you’re around your dogs, it is always good to have some toys on hand to detract your dog should he try to mount the other one.

 You want to be ready to intervene as soon as you see the slightest sign of mounting behavior in your dog.

 The quicker you intervene in the mounting behavior, the more effective the intervention.

 It’s also important to remain calm and consistent with your humping modification program.